peblio/app/developer_docs/README.md

 2. The launch.json and tasks.json shall create a Debug Launch Confirguration "Server Debug"
 3. Install a breakpoint and start the Debug

+## Babel in Server

+To be able to use ES6 syntax, we use babel on the server side.
+As mentioned in [babel-node docs](https://babeljs.io/docs/en/babel-node), You should not be using babel-node in production.
+It is unnecessarily heavy, with high memory usage due to the cache being stored in memory.
+You will also always experience a startup performance penalty as the entire app needs to be compiled on the fly.
+As an option, while launching the server on higher environments we use `npm run startserver`.
+With this, we first transpile code to backwards compatible version of JavaScript and then start server.
+This is done in the prestartserver script of node.

+While launching locally, we use `npm start` which calls `prestart` script from package.json.

+The reason we have different server startup scripts for local and for higher environments is because `npm start` generates source-maps which helps in local debugging.
+This isnt required while starting the server on higher environment.

 ## Tests

 This project uses [TestCafe](https://devexpress.github.io/testcafe/documentation/test-api/) to run end-to-end tests against the frontend and backend.